 Furthermore, miners must now contribute a minimum of 0.3 per cent of turn-over to development projects for communities affected by the mine’s activities.

 The new code requires mining companies to comply with local law 17/001 of February 2017 requiring contractors to be Congolese and owned by Congolese shareholders.
 While unclear, it is generally accepted that this means the Congolese contractor must be majority owned by Congolese shareholders.
 Furthermore, in concluding services contracts for mining activities (not including contracts for the sale of goods), priority must also be given to Congolese companies.
-In this regard, any services contracts concluded with a foreign company are subject to a 14 percent tax on amounts paid under such contract.
+In this regard, any services contracts concluded with a foreign company are subject to a 14 percent tax on amounts paid under such contracts.

 Other notable amendments